Fanray

 The fanray (Platyrhina sinensis) is a species of ray in the family Platyrhinidae that lives in the western Pacific Ocean.
 It typically grows to a length of 30–50 cm and a weight of 200–500 g, with a brown upperside and a white underside.
 It eats fish and crustaceans and has poor mobility.
 Males live to age five and females to age twelve, with both sexes maturing between two and five years.
 The species is found in China, Japan, Taiwan, Korea, Vietnam, and possibly Indonesia, in waters shallower than 100 m.
 It is probable that its population is declining due to being caught as a bycatch.

 Description

-The fanray grows to a maximum known length of 68 cm, but most specimens are 30–50 cm long and weigh 200–500 g.
+Fanrays grow to a maximum known length of 68 cm, but most specimens are 30–50 cm long and weigh 200–500 g.
 Its body is flat throughout and shaped like a fan.
 The species' upperside is brown in color, its underside white, and the edge of its body yellow.
 It has wide nostrils, small eyes, a short snout, and a transversal through its mouth splitting it.
-It has multiple small teeth and thorn-like scales on the upperside of its body.
+It has multiple small teeth and thornlike scales on the upperside of its body.